tencentyun/intlcloud-documents/yehe_doc/企业应用/SSL 证书/常见问题/SSL 证书申请相关/如何填写 SSL 证书申请中的绑定域名？_intl_en.md

 >?
 >- If the bound domain is a primary domain, some brands will offer the `www.` sub-domain for free.
 For example, if the bound domain is `tencent.com`, the `www.tencent.com` sub-domain will be offered for free.
 >- If the bound domain is a general or wildcard domain, some brands will offer the corresponding parent domain for free.
 For example, if the bound domain is `*.tencent.com`, `tencent.com` will be offered for free.
->- A parent domain will only be offered for free if the general or wildcard domain is of level three or above.
+>- A parent domain will be offered for free only if the general or wildcard domain is of level three or above.

 ### Wildcard domains
-A wildcard domain is one with a wildcard, for example, `*.tencent.com` and `*.cloud.tencent.com`.
+A wildcard domain is one with a wildcard, such as `*.tencent.com` and `*.cloud.tencent.com`.
 It includes all sub-domains at the same level.
 >!Cross-level domains are not supported.
 For example, `*.tencent.com` does not include the `*.cloud.tencent.com` child domains.